Lackawanna Trail

 The Lackawanna Rail Trail sits on a former Erie-Lackawanna Railroad bend.
 The trail is great for walking, running, biking, snowshoeing, and cross-country skiing.

-This $0.75 million multi-use trail project included the following:
+This multi-use trail project included the following: